yergin/test-pattern-descriptor/README.md

 Specifying frequency gratings
 -----------------------------

-Frequency gratings, whether horizontal or vertical, sinusoidal or square, are defined as an array of an integer and two color values.
-The first integer specifies the half-period of repetition in pixels and the two color values corresponding to the alternating colours, the first one being the left or top-most color. `hcosine` and `vcosine` are equivalent to `hsine` and `vsine` with the only difference being the phase at which start.
+Frequency gratings, whether horizontal or vertical, sinusoidal or square, are defined as a three-element array.
+The first element may either be an integer, float or a pair of integers or floats in an array.
+If the first element is a single value, it specifies the half-period of the gratings repetition in pixels, a half-period of 1 pixel representing the nyquist frequency.
+If the first element is a pair of values, these specify the starting and ending half-periods in a linear frequency sweep.
+The two subsequent elements specify the two colors the grating alternates between, the first one being the left-most or top-most color. `hcosine` and `vcosine` are equivalent to `hsine` and `vsine` with the only difference being the phase at which they start.

 Sub-patches
 -----------